josebenitezg/python-chatGPT/README.md

 ```
 pip install -r requirements.txt
 ```
-You have to instal the latest version of OPENAI in case you already have one.
+You have to install the latest version of OPENAI in case you already have one.

 5. Create a .env file with the apikey from OPENAI, with the following content